wikimedia/operations-software-varnish-libvmod-netmapper/README.rst

 -----

 Prototype
-    ``map(STRING IPAddr)``
+    ``map(STRING Label, STRING IPAddr)``
 Return value
     String, could be undefined if no match.
 Description
-    Maps the passed client IP address (in string form) against the data loaded from the JSON database, returning the string key of the set this address belongs to, or NULL (undefined) if not matched by any set.
+    Maps the passed client IP address (in string form) against the data loaded from the JSON database identified by Label, returning the string key of the set this address belongs to, or NULL (undefined) if not matched by any set.
 Example
         ::

                 sub vcl_recv {
-                    set req.http.X-Foo = netmapper.map("" + client.ip);
+                    set req.http.X-Foo = netmapper.map("mydb", "" + client.ip);
                 }